e2b-dev/e2b-cookbook/examples/docker-in-e2b/README.md

 sbx.kill()
 ```

-## How to build your own sandbox that supports running Docker inside
+## How to build your own sandbox that supports running Docker

 1. Run `npm i -g @e2b/cli@latest` to install the latest version of the E2B CLI.
 1. Run `e2b template init` in your project directory.